 Option B. $725 Limited Availability Option for Homestays (3 meals)

-Registration Fee: $250 non-refundable fee is submitted with the enrollment application.
+Registration Fee: An advance payment of $250 non-refundable fee is submitted at time of application for enrollment.
 The fee is an advance partial payment of the total program costs and is deducted from final billing.
 Once a participant is accepted they receive an osea invoice detailing all charges.
 Please review Schedule of Fees and Payment options for details

 Program is open to: undergraduate majors and graduate students in any field of study